 President Ronald Reagan’s election in 1980 set in motion dramatic domestic policy changes.
-To analyze the effects of these changes on people and communities, Urban’s researchers launched the decade-long Changing Domestic Priorities project.
+To analyze the effects of these changes on people and communities, Urban launched the decade-long Changing Domestic Priorities project.
 Findings touched on every sphere of policy and American life—including family income, economic growth, poverty, elder care, taxes, and fiscal choices—and placed the administration’s policies in historical perspective.
 This work revealed a mixed record in achieving such goals as shrinking government’s size and scope, reducing taxes, strengthening the military, streamlining regulation, and cutting entitlements.

 As fragile democracies emerged in Eastern Europe, they faced practical questions about how to transition to a market economy, provide basic services, and generate tax revenues.
-Drawing upon Urban’s broad policy expertise and a decade of work in developing countries, our researchers provided hands-on help to local officials to strengthen the capacity of local governments, expand citizen participation, and improve performance measurement—ideas that are now replicated across the globe.
+Drawing upon Urban’s broad policy expertise and a decade of work in developing countries, our experts provided hands-on help to local officials to strengthen the capacity of local governments, expand citizen participation, and improve performance management—practices that are now replicated across the globe.